kalaitzisxristos/project-phoenix/PROJECT_PLAN.md

     * **Description**: Provision a local Kubernetes cluster using Kind, with remapped ports (80->8088, 443->8443) to avoid conflicts with existing services on the host machine.
 * **Task 1.3: Deploy Foundational Platforms (Gateway & Service Discovery)**
     * **Estimate**: 3 Hours
-    * **Description**: Deploy Traefik (API Gateway) and HashiCorp Consul (Service Discovery) into the Kubernetes cluster using their official Helm charts.
+    * **Description**: Deploy ingress-nginx (API Gateway) and HashiCorp Consul (Service Discovery) into the Kubernetes cluster using their official Helm charts.
 * **Task 1.4: Deploy the Observability Stack & Kafka**
     * **Estimate**: 6 Hours
     * **Description**: Deploy Grafana, Prometheus, Loki, Tempo, and a Kafka cluster into Kubernetes to power the platform's observability and transaction stream capabilities.